-- Seek to understand patients' perspectives. - Participate in mandatory Inclusion and Diversity training. - Listen attentively to patients without judgment and be sensitive to cultural needs. - Reject existing stereotypes and challenge long-held beliefs about marginalized populations. - Be mindful of each patient's unique needs and affirm their individuality.
+- Seek to understand patients' perspectives. - Participate in mandatory culture and diversity awareness training. - Listen attentively to patients without judgment and be sensitive to cultural needs. - Reject existing stereotypes and challenge long-held beliefs about marginalized populations. - Be mindful of each patient's unique needs and affirm their individuality.

-STANDARD: We will provide culturally competent, patient-centered care.
+We will provide culturally competent, patient-centered care.

 We systematically identify health disparities that impact our patients.
 We seek to address cultural barriers to care.
 We actively seek to understand social determinants of health in order to provide holistic and individualized care.
-We are respectful of each patient's individual circumstances, needs, and preferences.
+We are respectful of each patient's individual circumstances, needs and preferences.

 We acknowledge and seek to understand diverse cultures and backgrounds of patients and their families to better meet their needs.
-We deliver culturally inclusive healthcare that is free from implicit bias.
+We deliver culturally inclusive health care.